ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 <img src="https://raw.githubusercontent.com/ShadowTheHedgehogHacking/ShdTH-Reloaded/master/workspace/res/title_screen.png" align="center" />
 </div>

 Shadow the Hedgehog: Reloaded is an improvement mod of Shadow the Hedgehog designed to make the game less tedious, increase challenge, fix bugs and oversights, restore some unused content, and generally remix levels.

-Reloaded is for the USA GameCube version, and is playable on Dolphin emulator (recommended), Nintendont for Wii and Wii U, and Swiss for GameCube.
+Reloaded is for the GameCube version, and is playable on Dolphin Emulator (recommended), Nintendont for Wii and Wii U, and Swiss for GameCube.

-Reloaded v1.2 is the final revision.
+Reloaded v1.2 is the final revision, released on 2024-07-01.

 1.0 Release video:

 https://youtu.be/1yM2kJjyhZQ